Is racism why Adele beat Beyoncé at the Grammys?

 Aswad said there were smaller factors like "Lemonade" only being available to stream on Tidal which, while they may not have affected Grammy voting, weighed on the album's exposure.

 "There are all these complicated factors that prevent it from being a very straight narrative," he said.
-"Not for nothing, black women have won album of the year -- which is the gold standard at the Grammys -- three times in its history.
-Those three artists were Natalie Cole with the "Unforgettable" album, which is one of the safest albums that you could imagine, Whitney Houston with the "Bodyguard" soundtrack, which had a giant movie behind it, as well as a huge radio hit and the marketing juggernaut Clive Davis, and Lauryn Hill's album which was edgier, but still went down fairly easy for audiences."
+"Not for nothing, black women have won album of the year -- which is the gold standard at the Grammys -- only three times in its history.
+Those three artists were Natalie Cole with the 'Unforgettable' album, which is one of the safest albums that you could imagine, Whitney Houston with the 'Bodyguard' soundtrack, which had a giant movie behind it, as well as a huge radio hit and the marketing juggernaut Clive Davis, and Lauryn Hill's album which was edgier, but still went down fairly easy for audiences."

 Harvey Mason Jr., a six-time Grammy Award-winning songwriter, told CNN last year that the Recording Academy was working on being more in step with what appeals to fans.